cobeylab/flu_strain_compare/README.md

 Outputs will be written to the `figures` directory of the repository.

-If you wish the csv with additional information ot be printed out, include
+If you wish the csv with additional information to be printed out, include

 ## Unit tests